magpylib/magpylib/docs/_pages/0_documentation.md

 # Introduction to Magpylib

 This section provides an introduction to the Magpylib API.
-Detailed behavior is documented in the docstrings.
 Many practical examples how to use Magpylib can be found in the example galleries.

 ## Contents